tonytrawl/WatchTowarr/README.md

 # ![image](https://github.com/tonytrawl/GuardTowarr/blob/main/icon-4.png?raw=true) GuardTowarr

-**A lightweight Windows dashboard that keeps an eye on your whole media stack and pings your phone the moment something breaks.**
+**A lightweight dashboard that keeps an eye on your whole media stack and pings your phone the moment something breaks.**

 Monitors **Radarr · Sonarr · Prowlarr · Plex · qBittorrent · Ombi** in one place.